krisheinrich/Lyrical-GraphQL/README.md

 - Clone repo
 - Run `npm i` to install dependencies
 - Run `npm run dev` to start server
+- Navigate to `localhost:4000` to view application and `localhost:4000/graphql` to interact with the GraphiQL interface

 ### Tech stack
 - Node.js / Express